agrc/gis.utah.gov/_posts/2021-06-22-choosing-right-transformation.md

 Modern GIS software goes to great lengths to automate the mundane tasks and hide the boring stuff from us.
 As a relative newcomer to the field, I've heard the old-timers talk about how spoiled we are with on-the-fly projections (now excuse me while I get off their lawn).
 But really, we are.
 Being able to display and process data in a variety of projections without first having to reproject it all saves both time and sanity.

-This is even more true with the rise of web gis and external databases.
+This is even more true with the rise of web GIS and external databases.
 If I were working for a county, I could pull in local data in a State Plane projection, OpenSGID layers in UTM 12N NAD83, and AGOL layers in Web Mercator and they'd all look just about right.

 "Just about."